 Prior to beginning her time in Zürich, Ms. Vote participated as a Filene Young Artist with the Wolf Trap Opera Company.
 There she gained critical acclaim for her portrayal of Donna Elvira in Don Giovanni directed by Tomer Zvulum.
 She also covered the same role for the Los Angeles Philharmonic earlier that spring.

-A frequent concert artist, Ms. Vote was hailed by the Washington Post for “her big, rich voice that explored the nuances of the poetry” This review was taken from a recital performed with celebrated pianist Steven Blier in collaboration with Wolf Trap Opera.
-Ms. Vote has appeared as soloist in such works as Verdi’s Requiem, Pergolesi’s Stabat Mater, Beethoven’s Mass in C Major, Mahler’s Lieder eines fahrenden Gesellen and Das Lied von der Erde, and Ravel’s Sheherazade.
-Recently she sang Schubert's Mass in E flat with Ivor Bolton and the Rai National Symphony Orchestra in Torino.
-This fall she will be interpreting Respighi's Il Tramonto and Wolf's Italienisches Liederbuch with the world renown Wolf Quartet in Massachusetts and NewYork.
-In the spring she will perform in recital with pianist Brain Ganz in Annapolis and DC.
+As a frequent concert artist, Ms. Vote was hailed by the Washington Post for “her big, rich voice that explored the nuances of the poetry.”
+Olivia has appeared as soloist in such works as Verdi’s Requiem, Pergolesi’s Stabat Mater, Beethoven’s Mass in C Major, Mahler’s Lieder eines fahrenden Gesellen and Das Lied von der Erde, and Ravel’s Sheherazade.
+She sang Schubert's Mass in E flat with Ivor Bolton and the Rai National Symphony Orchestra in Torino, Italy.

-In competition most recently Ms. Vote was a grand finalist in the Francesco Vinas Competition in Barcelona this past winter.
-She has won second place in the Loren L. Zachary Society, Alfredo Silipigni International Vocal Competition, and Gerda Lisner Foundation International Competition.
-She is a grant winner from the Licia Albanese-Puccini Foundation, has been a New England and Mid Atlantic regional finalist and study grant recipient in the Metropolitan Opera National Council auditions, and most recently was awarded a Sullivan Foundation Development Grant.
-Other accolades include winning the Opera Idol competition at the Academy of Vocal Arts and the Phyllis Curtin Career Award upon graduating with a M.M. from Yale University.
+In competition Ms. Vote has been a grand finalist in the Francesco Vinas Competition in Barcelona.
+She won second place in the Loren L. Zachary Society Competition, Alfredo Silipigni International Vocal Competition, and Gerda Lisner Foundation International Competition.
+She is a grant winner from the Licia Albanese-Puccini Foundation, has been a New England and Mid Atlantic regional finalist and study grant recipient in the Metropolitan Opera National Council auditions, was awarded a Sullivan Foundation Development Grant, and the Phyllis Curtin Career Award from Yale University.